Last weekend we zipped over to San Francisco Chinatown for the Flower Market Fair, in preparation for Chinese New Year, which begins this weekend.

 Getting ready for Chinese New Year is always fun.

-Every year, I add more decorations for our home – lucky fish, pinwheels, lanterns, flowers and fruits, and stuffed animals for the zodiac year (somehow we have three lucky rats this year).
+Every year, I add more decorations for our home – lucky fish, pinwheels, lanterns, flowers and fruits, and stuffed animals for the zodiac year.

 And we cook new dishes as we learn more about the traditions of Chinese New Year.

-Tip: Also read our blog post Children’s Books for Chinese New Year
+Tip: Also read our blog post Celebrating Lunar New Year with new year legends, videos, children’s books, and fun food.